mgrider/SKHexGrid/README.md

 ### v0.4.4

-* added periodic cell shading (distance 1 and 2)
+* added periodic cell shading (with distance between shaded cells 1 and 2)
-* added configuration boolean for shifting to positive axial coordinates
+* added a configuration boolean for shifting to positive axial coordinates
 * new alphanumeric coordinate type shows coordinates as letter-number combinations
+* added the ability to customize the array of grid cells and add/edit their coordinates
+* added more help text for each grid type, and dynamically removed the Y coordinate for Triangular grids

 ### v0.4.3